 British Homeowners in Italy

-Italy is one of the first EU countries to provide reassurance for the British people regarding Brexit, with an estimated 64,000 living there.
-In the event of a no-deal Brexit, British citizens will still be entitled to work and live in Italy and remain as legal residents.
+Italy was one of the first EU countries that provided reassurance for the British people regarding Brexit, with an estimated 64,000 Brits living there.
+Even though Britain has left the EU, British citizens are still entitled to work and live in Italy and remain as legal residents.
 In addition, British people who’ve lived in Italy for the past four years can apply for Italian citizenship.

 If you own a property in Italy, your right to own will not be affected by Brexit.
 British citizens who rent out their holiday homes can continue to do so.